Pixens/Discord-Token-Mail-Verifier/README.md

 ## Planned
 > + 100 stars: Improved headers, which means it gets patched slower, would work better and provide higher quality tokens.
+> + 200 stars: Add support for custom emails, with the ability to create full access discord accounts.

 Send me some money if you are going to skid.
 My LTC address: LPBUWzJ1aaFccTfnExCpQetJdwMy1VLZ8f.